9. Moncef Slaoui: "It’s Unfortunate That It Takes a Crisis for This to Happen"

 And I suspect that if we had done challenge trials on COVID, we probably could have speeded up approval of a vaccine by two to four months.

 Maybe it would have saved 100,000 US lives and $500 billion in government deficit.
+Why didn't we do challenge trials, and do you regret that choice?

-No, because actually I don't agree with what you said respectfully.
+No, because actually I don't agree with what you said, respectfully.
+And there are many reasons why.

 The first thing is you cannot take wild-type virus and challenge people with it.

+That's totally unethical.
 You have to take a virus strain that you kind of attenuate a little bit so that you do not run the risk of killing people.

 And that's the reason nobody has done yet a challenge trial is because the challenge virus is being prepared to make it less hot.
+That's number one.

-Let me stop you there, because there's a weird dichotomy for me between what medical ethics believes and what common sense says, which is if you can save 100,000 lives by maybe killing 10 volunteers who you could pay very generously, a million dollars a piece to take a one in a hundred chance to die, I don't understand why that's unethical.
+Let me stop you there because there's a weird dichotomy for me between what medical ethics believes and what common sense says, which is if you can save 100,000 lives by maybe killing 10 volunteers who you could pay very generously, a million dollars apiece to take a one in a hundred chance to die, I don't understand why that's unethical.

-Very complex, and the issue of the ethics
+Very complex and the issue of the ethics

+gets very important.
 If this was Ebola,

-where exposure to the virus means 90% chance of death, It's a different story.
+where exposure to the virus means 90% chance of death, it's a different story.

 If there is an airborne virus that kills 90% of people that it gets in, yes, challenge trial and I'll volunteer to save the others.